engrvip123/IHP-AnalogAcademy/modules/module_0_foundations/foundations.md

 - .control ... .endc: This block defines a sequence of commands to control the simulation.

 - op: Runs a DC operating point analysis, which calculates the steady-state (DC) node voltages and currents based on the current sources, voltage sources, and component values.

-- ac dec 20 1 1e12: Runs an AC analysis with the following parameters:

-    - dec: Specifies a logarithmic frequency sweep (in decades).
-    - 20: Defines the number of points per decade.
-    - 1 and 1e12: Sets the frequency range from 1 Hz to 1 THz.
-This analysis evaluates the frequency response of the circuit over this range.

-- save all: Instructs Ngspice to save all node voltages and branch currents during the simulation.
-This allows for detailed data analysis and access to all circuit variables.

-- let Av = db(v(vout)): Defines a new variable Av to store the voltage gain (in decibels) at the node vout.
-Here:

-    - v(vout) retrieves the voltage at the vout node.
-    - db(...) converts this voltage to decibels (dB) for gain measurement.

 - write output_file.raw: Saves all the collected data and defined variables (Av and phase) to a file named output_file.raw.
 This output file can be used for post-simulation analysis or plotting in external tools.